THE TRANSMISSION GALLERY

 |It's pronounced "tackle-stun" and, situated a few miles to the southwest of Norwich, in Norfolk the site forms the hub of television and radio services to East Anglia.|

 Originally built by the BBC in the mid 1950s, Tacolneston was planned at a time when it was thought that Band III would be made available for BBC use to supplement their coverage of 405 line TV.
-In fact the site was planned to use a channel with a vision carrier of 215 MHz, but this plan was quashed by the arrival of ITV, and the BBC had to shoehorn Tacolneston into the existing network of Band I transmitters.
+In fact the European Broadcasting Conference, Stockholm 1952, allocated channel 13 at 50kW with vertical polarisation for the Norfolk station, but this plan was quashed by the arrival of ITV, and the BBC had to shoehorn Tacolneston into the existing network of Band I transmitters.

 As a result channel 3 was chosen as the "least awful" option, but even this had to be negotiated bilaterally with the Belgians to avoid interference between Tacolneston and a station at Liege.
 In addition care had to be taken to protect the eastern fringes of Rowridge's service area, also using ch 3.